 Click the icon below for results:

-Activities to keep you from feeling bored over this extended spring break:
+Here are some activities to keep you from feeling bored over this extended break:

 -Typing challenge against a family member